MatthysDev/alfred-tailwind-colors/README.md

 # alfred-tailwind-colors

-## Workflow to find Tailwind color palette with Alfred 4
+> Workflow to find Tailwind color palette with Alfred 4

+> You can put a star on this repo to help me ! 🙏

+---

 ### How to install

 Download [this](https://github.com/MatthysDev/alfred-tailwind-colors) file and open it

 Now you can find any Color available in Tailwind with alfred by enter the following keyword : ```twcol```

+---

 ## Exemples :